 I was fortunate enough to have my collage, RARE, selected for the 2020 Joburg Fringe.
 It continues to be one of my most popular pieces.
-Subsequently, several of my collages were exhibited at the 2020 Turbine Art Fair PAPER EXHIBIT.
-Since then, my work has continued to evolve and I am proud to show you a few new examples.
+Subsequently, several of my collages, including DOG-FACED BOY WATCHDOG and LADY OF THE LIGHTHOUSE were exhibited at the 2020 Turbine Art Fair PAPER EXHIBIT.
+Since then, my work has continued to evolve and I am proud to show you some of my newest works.

 I love the process of analog collage-making.
 It is an ongoing process of losing self-consciousness in order to listen for the art in me that is waiting to become visible.